Phaser (game framework): History

-Richard Davey announced the first release of Phaser on a blog post in April 2013.
+Phaser was released in April 2013 as Version 0.5.0.
 Version 1.0 was released in September 2013, incorporating the Pixi.js library for rendering.

 The last official version of Phaser 2 was 2.6.2, but to allow improvements to the stable version while working on Phaser 3, a new repository was created: Phaser CE (Community Edition).
-Phaser CE is thus the currently recommended stable platform for development with Phaser.

-Phaser 3.0.0 was released on February 13, 2018, and development is ongoing on GitHub.
-Most elements and features of the framework have been rebuilt from scratch using a fully modular structure and data-orientated approach.
-Phaser 3 includes a brand-new custom WebGL renderer designed for modern 2D games.
+The last official version of Phaser 3 was 3.90.0.
+Most elements and features of the framework were rebuilt from scratch using a fully modular structure and data-orientated approach.
+Phaser 3 included a brand-new custom WebGL renderer designed for modern 2D games.
 Since then, much of the documentation and examples for users has been completed, and the majority of features have been implemented.

 Development of Phaser 4 was announced August 19, 2019.
-It is not an API rewrite and will instead be focused on porting the scripts that are in Phaser 3 to TypeScript.
-Phaser 4 remains in active development and is nearing completion, with the 5th beta release published in January 2025.
+It mainly focuses on a rewrite of the renderer designed for performant and modern 2D games, while keeping the API mostly the same.
+The first version of Phaser 4 was released on April 10th, 2026.